Gaza-Israel War

 MSF facility with MSF staff

-MSF staff are providing outpatient services, including general consultations, vaccination, reproductive health care, dressing, mental health services, and health promotion.
-The primary healthcare centre includes a 24/7 emergency room to stabilise and refer trauma patients.
-It also provides malnutrition screening and ambulatory therapeutic feeding centre.
+MSF staff are providing outpatient services, including general and paediatric consultations for acute and chronic conditions, vaccination, reproductive health care, dressing and minor surgery, psychosocial and mental health services, and health promotion.
+The primary healthcare centre includes a 24/7 emergency room to stabilise and refer severe patients.
+It also provides malnutrition screening and ambulatory feeding treatment centre (ATFC) for severe and moderate children and pregnant and lactating women.

 The West Bank